HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-28/index.md

 For CSP Only
 SC-28 [confidentiality AND integrity]

-### TDP Implementation
+### OPS Implementation

-TDP stores sensitive information in cloud.gov S3 buckets, which are encrypted by default with [AES-256](https://www.idera.com/glossary/aes-256-bit-encryption) encryption.
+OPS stores sensitive information in cloud.gov S3 buckets, when applicable, which are encrypted by default with [AES-256](https://www.idera.com/glossary/aes-256-bit-encryption) encryption.

 #### Related Files